chroetz/poisrrr/README.md

 tdm <- tdm[rowSums(tdm) > 5, ] # remove rare words
 ```

-Apply the method in for Dimension 2 and plot the resulting plane of
+Apply the method for *K* = 2 dimensions and plot the resulting plane
-documents.
+with document positions.

 ``` r
 library(poisrrr)